 Table of Contents

-Blood-thinners are a lifesaving medication for millions of people.
+Blood-thinners like Xarelto (rivaroxaban) are lifesaving medications for millions of people.
 These drugs are typically prescribed to people who have an increased risk of heart attack, stroke, irregular heart rhythm, and deep vein thrombosis.
 There are several medications on the market, and many people are unaware of the differences between the most common blood-thinners.
 Read on to learn more about some of the most popular blood thinners on the market.

 The two types of blood thinners